 “In regards to the paper there was no special finishing,” he adds.
 “When working on a pop-up book I like to use uncoated/unfinished paper because it lets the pieces stick together more strongly when glued.
 After the paper is printed the pieces are die cut then each spread is assembled.”

-However demented this all sounds, it nevertheless required a herculean effort to pull off.
+Needless to say, this all required a herculean effort to pull off.

 “I am based out of New York, Jen the director and Kristina the producer are in Australia, and Alex the illustrator is in Montreal,” Simon explains.
 “Because of this, we had to do a lot of late night/early morning Skype meetings to make sure we could find a time when everyone was awake.
 But we were all good sports about it, and for a while I always knew exactly what time it was in Sydney.